A LITERATURE REVIEW IS:

 Selective index to open access masters theses and dissertations from U.S., Canada, Great Britain, and Europe.
 Note: This is an open access subset of Dissertation Abstracts International (DAI).

-WorldCat is a catalog of materials from thousands of libraries and institutions around the world.
-Click on the FindIt! button and use Interlibrary Loan to request items St. Cloud State University does not own.
+Search for materials beyond SCSU, from thousands of libraries and institutions around the world.
+Click on the FindIt! button and sign in to and request items through Interlibrary Loan.

 Differences in purpose: